digipolisgent/api-guidelines/Guidelines.md

 #### 7.4.2 PATCH
 PATCH has been standardized by IETF as the method to be used for updating an existing object incrementally (see [RFC 5789][rfc-5789]).
-Microsoft REST API Guidelines compliant APIs SHOULD support PATCH.
+Digipolis REST API Guidelines compliant APIs SHOULD support PATCH.

 #### 7.4.3 Creating resources via PATCH (UPSERT semantics)
 Services that allow callers to specify key values on create SHOULD support UPSERT semantics, and those that do MUST support creating resources using PATCH.